ric9176/CV/README.md

 I greatly enjoy exploring potential solutions to problems by breaking them down into their simplest form and iteratively building the most succinct solution using LEAN methodologies.

-- I am a logical, calm thinker.
-When multiple, potentially interesting options are available, I am able to assess their suitability in solving the initial problem.
+- As a logical, calm thinker, when multiple, potentially interesting options are available, I am able to assess their suitability in solving the initial problem.
 This allows me to choose the best tools for the job.
 - I am persistent when facing adversity.
-Working across time zones and languages requires considerable flexibility and persistence.
+Working across time zones and languages, as well as managing teams working remotely, requires considerable flexibility and persistence.
 I have found this mind-set very applicable to both coding and team management.
 - When facing a new problem, my first step and strongest ability is research.
 I especially excel at working with agile teams to come up with creative solutions and ideas.
 Over my past experience including in SEO and marketing, I have developed excellent Google Foo -- proficiency with Googling specific technical issues and implementing solutions.
 - Solving a problem, especially if I am able to help someone else along the way, can be even more satisfying than everything working right the first time!